 specifies the input file name to read a key from or standard input if this option is not specified.
 If the key is encrypted a pass phrase will be prompted for.

 specifies the output file name to write a key to or standard output by default.
 If any encryption options are set then a pass phrase will be prompted for.
 The output file name should not be the same as the input file name.

 When creating new PKCS#8 containers, use a given number of iterations on the password in deriving the encryption key for the PKCS#8 output.
 High values increase the time required to brute-force a PKCS#8 container.

 PKCS#8 keys generated or input are normally PKCS#8 EncryptedPrivateKeyInfo structures using an appropriate password based encryption algorithm.
 With this option an unencrypted PrivateKeyInfo structure is expected or output.
 This option does not encrypt private keys at all and should only be used when absolutely necessary.
 Certain software such as some versions of Java code signing software used unencrypted private keys.

-The alg argument is the encryption algorithm to use, valid values include des, des3, and rc2.
-It is recommended that des3 is used.
+The alg argument is the encryption algorithm to use, valid values include aes128, aes256 and des3.
+If this option isn't specified then aes256 is used.

 The encrypted form of a PEM encode PKCS#8 files uses the following headers and footers: